JaiSamyukth/JaiSamyukth/README.md

 <div align="center">

 <!--
-Replace the src below with your own API endpoint later.
+Replace this with your own SVG endpoint later.

 Example: